kuba86/slim-os/README.md

 # Slim-OS
 Slim-OS is simple docker image build on top of Alpine image with addition of fish shell and nano editor with syntax highlighting.

-**What't the point?** Whenever I need to quickly do something with Docker I usually spin up [BusyBox](https://hub.docker.com/_/busybox), however, from time to time I need something a bit more.
+**What's the point?** Whenever I need to quickly do something with Docker I usually spin up [BusyBox](https://hub.docker.com/_/busybox), however, from time to time I need something a bit more.
 For that purpose I like to use Alpine with Fish shell and nano editor with syntax highlighting.

 Includes:
 1. [Alpine Edge](https://hub.docker.com/r/dockette/edge)